We love classic science fair projects, which is why we have always wanted to try the classic bread mold experiment.

 Although not as flashy as some of our other classic science fair projects, it was probably more educational than some others.

 The students enjoyed seeing how long it took for mold to grow on various forms of bread.
+There is something really magical about those classic science experiments that have been done for generations!
+It’s fun to see each new generation learn something new each time they do the experiment.

-Classic Bread Mold Experiment for kids!
+Classic Bread Mold Experiment for Kids!

 Follow along with these instructions to make your own version of the bread mould experiment!